wfailla/un-orchestrator/NFs/README_LAUNCH_VNF.md

-# How to launch a virtual network function on the Universal Node
+# How to launch a Virtual Network Function (VNF) on the Universal Node

 This file details how to deploy and run a virtual network function (VNF) on the Universal Node (UN).
 This requires the execution of the following main steps (detailed in the remainder of the document):
 *	create the desired VNF image;